Living by the Spirit requires releasing your spirit. Releasing your spirit requires humbling your soul.

 This is the kind of fast I want.
 I want you to remove the sinful chains, to tear away the ropes of the burdensome yoke, to set free the oppressed, and to break every burdensome yoke … Then your light will shine like the sunrise; your restoration will quickly arrive (Isa.
 58:6, 8 NET).

 God’s life welling up in us shatters yokes that have kept us from being who he has made us.
-Our truest identity begins to emerge.
-We become life-livers.
+Our real identity begins to emerge.
+We truly live life.

 God’s life flowing out through us sets captives free.
-We become life-givers, cooperating with our Lord to break heavy yokes off those whose lives we touch.
+We truly give life, cooperating with our Lord to break heavy yokes off others whose spirits we touch.
 Nee said, “When the spirit is released, it supplies the needs of the world.”

 . . . . . . .